Self Care focuses on embedding support for self care across communities, families and generations.

 - chronic liver disease, such as hepatitis

-- a weakened immune system due to conditions such as HIV, or treatments that suppress the immune system such as chemotherapy
+- a weakened immune system as the result of conditions such as HIV and AIDS, or medication such as steroid tablets or chemotherapy

 - being seriously overweight (BMI of 40 or above)